ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the Git repository access secret to access the private repository.
 This repository contains the source code to build your container image.
 To create this access secret, use the `repo create` command.
 This value is optional.
 </dd>
 <dt>`-i`, `--image`</dt>
 <dd>The location of the image registry.
-The format of the location must be `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
+The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `TAG` is optional.
+If `TAG` is not specified, the default is `latest`.
 This value is optional.
 </dd>
 <dt>`-rs`, `--registry-secret`</dt>
 <dd>The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is optional.